- over the age of 40

 You may not experience any symptoms if you have gallstones.
 Your doctor may find stones in your gallbladder while doing X-rays or surgery in the abdomen.
 When symptoms are present, you may experience:

 Your doctor will perform a physical examination that includes checking your eyes and skin for visible changes in color.
 A yellowish tint in your skin or eyes may be signs of jaundice.
-Jaundice causes too much bilirubin in your body.
+Too much bilirubin in your body causes jaundice.

 The examination may involve using diagnostic testing to see inside your body.
 These tests include: